Admission requirements for master's studies

 - Audiovisual composition

 - Contemporary performance and composition (CoPeCo)- joint programme with Kungl.
-Musikhögskolan i Stockholm - Sweden, Conservatoire National Supérieur Musique et Danse de Lyon - France, and Hochschule für Musik und Theater Hamburg - Germany.
-(NB!
-The next application period opens in December the 1st 2017)
+Musikhögskolan i Stockholm - Sweden, Conservatoire National Supérieur Musique et Danse de Lyon - France, and Hochschule für Musik und Theater Hamburg - Germany (NB!
+The application period is open from 1 December 2017 until 31 January 2018).

 The examination panel can give you additional assignments to determine your skills and abilities.
 For instance, depending on your main subject, you may be asked to play some scales or arpeggios, to undertake a short sight-reading exercise, to improvise or create a short composition on a given theme, etc. During an interview, the examination panel can test a candidate's knowledge in a narrower field of specialisation, as well as his or her general cultural knowledge.
 The examination panel verifies whether your English language skills are sufficient to be admitted to EAMT (you should demonstrate an ability to communicate orally, pass a short written test and know musical terms in English).